irontec/ivozprovider/doc/sphinx/administration_portal/platform/external_calls.rst

         For retail client calls, shows the retail account's id of the call.
 Empty for remaining client types.

-.. note:: An asynchronous process parses each billable call and adds it to this list a few minutes after call hangup.
+.. note:: An asynchronous process parses each external call and adds it to this list a few minutes after call hangup.
+Billing related fields, such as cost and price, will be empty for external incoming calls.

 Call rerating
 =============

-At **brand level**, there is an additional available operation: **Rerate call**.
+At **brand level**, there is an additional available operation for outbound calls: **Rerate call**.
 This option allows calling rating engine again for a call or a bunch of calls.

 Notes about this rerating process: